ProOracleSQL/space/readme.md

 License
 -------

-This data set and the code to load it are licensed under the LGPLv3.
+The code to load the data was created by Jon Heller and is licensed under the LGPLv3.
+The data itself was created by Jonathan McDowell and is licensed under the Creative Commons CC-BY.

 Acknowledgements